-Once the download has finished, please open the disk image in order to display its contents (e.g. by double-clicking on it), then run the installer "Match3.pkg" by double-clicking.
+Once the download has finished, please open the disk image to display its contents (e.g. by double-clicking on it), then run the installer "Match4.pkg" by double-clicking.
 Please follow the instructions on the screen and note the terms of the "End User License Agreement" which will appear in the second dialog box!